Pressure-Poisson Equation in Numerical Simulation of Cerebral Arterial Circulation and Its Effect on the Electrical Conductivity of the Brain: Methods

 \subsection{Microcirculation model}

-The blood flowing from the arteries in $\Omega$ to the microcirculation domain $\hat{\Omega}$ creates an excess blood volume concentration ${\bf c}={\bf c}({\bf x}, t)$ compared to the equilibrium state, where the pressure in the head is constant.
-This can be counted for local up-regulation of the blood supply, in particular, changes in cross-sectional diameter \cite{epp2020predicting}.
-To obtain an approximation for $c$, we apply the advection-diffusion equation following from Fick's second law of diffusion \cite{berg2020modelling, arciero2017mathematical, reichold2009vascular} and the conservation of mass.
-Denoting the advective and diffusion flux by ${\bf u}\otimes {\bf c}$ and ${\bf J}$, respectively, this equation is of the form
+When blood flows from the arteries in $\Omega$ to the microcirculation domain $\hat{\Omega}$, it produces an excess blood volume concentration ${\bf c}={\bf c}({\bf x}; t)$ in comparison to the equilibrium state where the pressure in the head is constant.
+This can be counted as local blood supply upregulation, which varies the cross-sectional diameter \cite{epp2020predicting}.
+To approximate ${\bf c}$, we apply advection-diffusion equation from Fick's second law of diffusion \cite{berg2020modelling, arciero2017mathematical, reichold2009vascular} and mass conservation.
+Fick's second law of diffusion and mass conservation have the following form: